Channel 1 (Israel): History

+The channel's last news bulletin was on 9 May 2017, announced with two hours of notice.
+After this, the station did not carry news and current affairs programming until the channel's closure later in the week.
+At 1:50am on the early hours of 14 May 2017, after the final of the 2017 Eurovision Song Contest, the channel shut down partially, with IETV programming including the last edition of Erev Hadash in its old format (which would be renamed HaErev HaHadash before the 2018 shutdown) marking the end of definitive programming on the channel.
+From 15 May, Kan 11 took over the channel slot.

 Technology

 Since broadcasting began in 1968 the channel broadcast in PAL format.
 Since digital broadcasting in Israel began it also can be viewed for free using small box.
 In May 2010, Channel 1 became the first public broadcasting house in Israel to offer HD broadcasting.
 Their first HD broadcasts were the semi-finals and the final of the Eurovision Song Contest 2010, and later the FIFA World Cup 2010.
 The channel broadcast Mabat, Channel 1's news program, in HD a year after.
 The channel offered a mixed selection of SD and HD programmes produced both locally and abroad.
 The HD feed was made available in late 2011, owing to the events of earlier in the year, when television stations in Israel ended analogue broadcasts.

+Identity

+The channel gained its own logo in 1975.
+It was created by Benny Levin at the request of IBA news head Dan Shilon, to make a family of logos for the news and current affairs output of the channel.
+The aim was to create a symbol combining the arms of the menorah and transmitting waves.
+The circular version was the one used for the channel.
+Sports programs received a stadium-shaped version (with the three segments resembling lanes), an eye for Mabat Acher, a square for Moked and a hexagon for the Friday night program.

 Advertisements

 Although the channel did not carry standard adverts, during breaks in high-profile programmes (such as coverage of Maccabi Tel Aviv's Euroleague matches) it displayed text on the screen, advertising companies, which was read out word-for-word by an announcer.

 In addition to the text advertising, Channel 1 also showed public information films commissioned by the government.
 During the election time it shows the party political broadcasts.